IPhone X

-The iPhone X (Roman numeral "X" pronounced "ten", also known as iPhone 10) is a smartphone designed, developed and marketed by Apple Inc. It is part of the eleventh generation of the iPhone.
-Available for pre-order from October 27, 2017, it was released on November 3, 2017.
-The naming of the iPhone X (skipping the iPhone 9) is to mark the 10th anniversary of the iPhone.
+The iPhone X (Roman numeral "X" pronounced "ten") is a smartphone that was developed and marketed by Apple.
+It is part of the 11th generation of the iPhone.
+Available for pre-order from September 26, 2017, it was released on November 3, 2017.
+The naming of the iPhone X (skipping the iPhone 9 and iPhone 9 Plus) marked the 10th anniversary of the iPhone.

-The iPhone X used a glass and stainless-steel form factor and "bezel-less" design, shrinking the bezels while not having a "chin", unlike many Android phones.
-It was the first iPhone to use an OLED screen.
-The home button's fingerprint sensor was replaced with a new type of authentication called Face ID, which used sensors to scan the user's face to unlock the device.
-This face-recognition capability also enabled emojis to be animated following the user's expression (Animoji).
+The iPhone X used a glass and stainless-steel form factor and "bezel-less" design, shrinking the bezels while not having a "chin".
+It was the first iPhone designed without a home button, a change that became standard on all future models bar two (iPhone SE 2nd and 3rd generations).
+It was also the first iPhone to use an OLED screen, branded as a Super Retina HD display, one of the best and most advanced displays for its time.
+The previous Touch ID authentication, incorporated into the former home button design, was replaced with a new type of authentication called Face ID, which uses sensors to scan the user's face to unlock the device.
+These facial recognition capabilities also enabled emojis to be animated following the user's expression (Animoji).
 With a bezel-less design, iPhone user interaction changed significantly, using gestures to navigate the operating system rather than the home button used in all previous iPhones.
-At the time of its November 2017 launch, its price tag of US$999 also made it the most expensive iPhone ever, with even higher prices internationally due to additional local sales and import taxes.
+At the time of its November 2017 launch, its price tag of US$999 in the United States also made it the most expensive iPhone ever, with even higher prices internationally.

-Along with the iPhone 6S, its Plus variant, and the first-generation iPhone SE, the iPhone X was discontinued on September 12, 2018, following the announcement of the iPhone XS, iPhone XS Max and iPhone XR devices.
+Along with the iPhone 6s, iPhone 6s Plus and iPhone SE (1st generation), the iPhone X was discontinued on September 12, 2018, following the announcement of the iPhone XS, iPhone XS Max and iPhone XR devices.

-On November 22, 2018, Apple reportedly resumed production of the iPhone X due to weak sales of its successors.
-The iPhone X remains discontinued.